wheelo/Ballad/README.md

-# Ballade
+# Ballad

-unopinionated middleware loader for [Waffle](https://github.com/wheelo/waffle)
+Unopinionated loader and executor for universal frameworks 😊